stefkn/steken.dev/src/markdown/advent_of_code_22_7-9.md

 ---
 slug: "/article/challenges/advent-of-code-22/7-9"
 series: "Advent of Code 7-9"
-date: "2022-12-01"
+date: "2022-12-16"
 title: "Advent of Code 2022; Days 7-9"
 subtitle: "Because nothing says Christmas like 25 frustrating coding challenges"
 tags: "challenge code puzzles"
-published: false
+published: true
-excerpt: Another year goes by, another Advent of Code to be attempted (and probably failed) by me.
-This year, I'm going to try and make it even less likely I will succeed by using some languages I'm not familiar with.
+excerpt: Three more Advent of Code challenges under the belt after a lot of debugging and staring at terminal output. and I mean A LOT.
-reading_time: 25
+reading_time: 15
 cover_image: "DSC02931.jpeg"
 cover_image_credit: "stefan nowak"
 author_image: "stefan.jpg"
 ---

-## Day 7: No Space Left On Device
+# Day 7: No Space Left On Device

 Okay, things are starting to get a bit tricker!
 We're given a list of terminal commands and their output, and we need to parse them and find the total sizes of directories with a nested structure under a certain size.
 This sounds like another job for recursion!